Druwerd/mail_service/README.md

 2. Background workers to process outgoing HTTP connections to email services.

 This design keeps functionally in modular components which allows for isolated testing of different functionality.
-The http_mailer gem created specifically for this application is a self contained unit which can be tested, rewritten and replaced should the requirements of this application change.
+The [http_mailer](https://github.com/Druwerd/http_mailer) gem created specifically for this application is a self contained unit which can be tested, rewritten and replaced should the requirementsof this application change.

 This design takes performance into consideration.
 The high latency tasks of connecting to email service provider APIs are done asynchronously using background Resque workers.
 This allows the